NHS-NWICB-Digital-Innovation/Weight-Loss-Medicine-Eligibility-Checker/README.md

 # NHS Weight Loss Medicine Eligibility Checker

 An interactive web-based tool for assessing potential eligibility for tirzepatide (Mounjaro) weight management treatment under NHS England's phased rollout programme.

+[View example](https://andy.charlwood.xyz/widget/NHSEligibilityChecker.html),  note this is hosted on a personal website and is for demonstration purposes only, it should not be embedded on any NHS website.
+Please follow the instructions below.

 ## Overview